 I hope you enjoyed this post about how to eat after a 24 hour water fast.
 Eating foods that do not spike your blood sugar, cooking foods well so they are easy to digest, and chewing your food well will help your body easily adapt to eating again.

-Do you think you will try a 24 hour fast?
+Do you think you will try a 24 hour water fast?
 Let me know by leaving a comment below.